 Red clover – plotting in the stem and bract edges, and painting in the leaf mid ribs.

-Next stage is to cover each leaf with a very very pale yellowish green, making sure the distinctive white patches aren't swallowed up.
+Next stage is to cover each leaf with a very very pale yellowish green.
+It’s vital to make sure the distinctive white patches aren’t swallowed up.
 I also pop in the underside colour of the leaves which is a chalky blue colour.
-I love leaving details of damage on leaves, so enjoy working into the hole on the leaf.
-I also mix up a maroon (crimson lake, Purple, and vandyke brown) and put in the intiricate network of veins you can see on the bracts.
+Leaving details of damage on leaves is a lot of fun, so enjoy working into the hole on the leaf.
+Mixing up a maroon (crimson lake, Purple, and vandyke brown), I put in the intiricate network of veins you can see on the bracts.

-I also use this same mix to bulk up the darkest areas of bract and flushed stem shadows, and plot in the blue and pale underside of the leaves.
+I also use this same mix to bulk up the darkest areas of bract.
+The flushed stem shadows use a similar hue.
+I plot in the blue and pale underside of the leaves.

 Red clover – painting the florets